ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Location Update
 -----------------------------------------------------

-Devices that can determine their location can choose to notify the Internet of Things Foundation Connect server about location changes.
+Devices that can determine their location can choose to notify the Internet of Things Foundation Connect about location changes.
 In order to update the location, the device needs to create DeviceData instance with the DeviceLocation object first.

 .. code:: java